nishkalrao20/odw-2025/README.md

 organized by the [Gravitional Wave Open Science Center](https://gwosc.org) (GWOSC).
 This material consists on several interactive Jupyter notebooks in the [Tutorials folder](./Tutorials/), divided into topics, grouped into folders for each day of the workshop.
 There are also some quiz questions that you are asked to complete at the end of each topic.

-Before you dive into the notebooks, we recommend first taking a look at the [setup guide](./setup.md), where you will find information to configure the workspace where you will be executing the tutorials.
+Lastly, test yourself with the GW Data Challenge!

 For questions concerning the software setup, the tutorials, the workshop in general, or even for GW science questions, join our community at the [ask.igwn.org](ask.igwn.org) forum.
 Before posting new questions, check first if a similar question was already asked in the [_Open Data Workshop_ category](https://ask.igwn.org/c/open-data-workshop/5).

-Lastly, test yourself with the GW Data Challenge!

 ## Software setup

+Before you dive into the notebooks, we recommend first taking a look at the [setup guide](./setup.md), where you will find information to configure the workspace where you will be executing the tutorials.

-Read the [Software Setup Instructions](./setup.md) to find several options on how to run the notebooks.
+We describe in the setup guide several options on how to run the notebooks.
 Each option is marked according to their difficulty and OS dependency.
 Feel free to pick the one that best suits your needs.